The Marked · Chapter 9

 Downtown at 3 AM was the city's skeleton exposed.

 The natural layer: office towers, dark except for the security lights on every third floor.
-A parking garage with its barrier arm up, the fluorescents inside casting the specific yellow-green light that makes concrete look like bone.
+A parking garage with its barrier arm up, the fluorescents inside casting yellow-green light that made concrete look like bone.
 The financial district's glass facades reflecting the streetlights back at themselves, the reflections creating a doubling that made every light source look like it existed in two places at once.
 A bus shelter.
 A newspaper box.
 A man sleeping in a doorway that was not prayer-thin, holding a bottle, the feeder on his shoulders density 3 and well-established — the kind of attachment that had been there for years, decades maybe, the parasitic relationship so old that removing it would destabilize both parties.

 The Realm layer: dense.
 Thick.
 The word that came to Ren's mind was saturated.
 The downtown core's spiritual atmosphere was not merely pressurized — it was full, the way a sponge is full when it can hold no more water.
 Every surface carried the residue of the principality's influence: a coating, a film, the spiritual equivalent of the grime that accumulates on buildings in industrial cities.
 The film was on the glass and the concrete and the steel and the asphalt.
 It was on the bus shelter and the newspaper box and the sleeping man.
 It was everywhere, and it had been accumulating for — how long?
 The principality had been here for over a century.
 The film was a century of output, deposited on every surface, the way a century of factory emissions deposits on every lung.